|Language:||Presented in English|

 Tom received his B.A. degree in French and English from the University of Mississippi summa cum laude and his M.A. in German from Vanderbilt University, where he was a Harold Stirling Vanderbilt fellow.
 He earned his J.D. at the University of Virginia School of Law.
 He was admitted to the Georgia bar in 1990.

 From 2001 to 2003, Tom served as ATA President.
 He has conducted seminars on legal translation throughout Europe and Latin America.
 He is the author of the Spanish-English Dictionary of Law and Business (2nd ed.
 2011) and is ATA certified for translation from French, Spanish, and German into English.

-Unless otherwise stated, all webinars are 60 minutes in length and will be available for purchase as a recording after the live event.
+Unless otherwise stated, all webinars are 60 minutes in length and will be available for purchase as an on-demand recording 48 hours after the live event.